 That reminds me of a strange incident.
 In 1993, when I visited USA for the first time in my life, a sixty-year old American woman (I may add that she was good looking and well-to-do) approached me to marry her.
 Amused, I explained to her that at this age we should be concentrating on a spiritual life rather than get distracted by marriage and worldly matters!

 Question: Did you feel lonely or lacked companionship at some times in your life?
 Saying this in another way, did you delve deeper into writing and astrology partly because you found these activities to be your companions?

-Question: Coming back to your spiritual guru – Swami Paramananda Saraswati – Can you please tell more details on who he was and what he taught you?
+Question: Coming back to your spiritual guru, Swami Paramananda Saraswati, could you please tell more details on who he was and what he taught you?
 What is the spiritual path you practice?